fullstackn/videoScript/README.md

 ### Overview

-Bunch of scripts to uploading videos to social networks
+Bunch of scripts to upload videos to social networks
 - Facebook
 - Instagram
 - Twitter